apollographql/subgraph-template-typescript-apollo-server/README.md

 - `prettier:fix`: Fix project files with prettier
 - `schema:copy-files`: Copy all `.graphql` files from `src` folder to `dist` folder.
 This is because typescript only compiles `.ts` files over into the output folder, `.graphql` files have to be manually copied.
 Some teams place the schema at the root of the project for this reason, but this can make deployment challenging. `shx cp` ensures the copy of those files works on Mac/Windows/Linux.
 - `schema:output`: Combine all of the modularized schemas into a single schema and output to a file.
 This is intended to be used in CI operations for schema validation.
-- `start`: Build and Start up the project with mocking disabled
+- `start`: Start up the project with mocking disabled
-- `start:mocked`: Build and Start up the project with mocking enabled
+- `start:mocked`: Start up the project with mocking enabled
 - `start:dev`: Build and Start up the project using nodemon with mocking disabled.
 The project will build and restart on any file changes.
 - `start:dev-mocked`: Build and Start up the project using nodemon with mocking enabled.
 The project will build and restart on any file changes.
 - `test`: Run local unit tests
 - `test:ci`: Run local unit tests with CI options to generate a table

+## Prettier

+Prettier is an opinionated code formatting tool.

+To check for formatting issues:
+`npm run prettier:check`

+To auto-fix formatting issues:
+`npm run prettier:fix`

+This is enforced in CI via the `Prettier` job.

+> For additional information on configuring Prettier, [visit the docs](https://prettier.io/docs/en/options).

 ## Renovate